johannilsson/android-pulltorefresh/README.md

 * [Jason Knight](http://www.synthable.com/) - https://github.com/synthable
 * [Eddie Ringle](http://eddieringle.com/) - https://github.com/eddieringle
 * [Christof Dorner](http://chdorner.com) - https://github.com/chdorner

+## Are you using this widget?

+If you are using this widget and want to be featured in a gallery of apps using it?
+Then please send a screenshot and details of your app to me.

 ## License
 Copyright (c) 2011 [Johan Nilsson](http://markupartist.com)